sommayah/Assignment3/README.md

 ## Description
 * This is the third assignment in the Udacity Android nanodegree.
 * Alexandria app is an application that scans books ISBN using a barcode scanner and fetches the book information using google API.
-* football app is an app that shows the results of football european leagues matches.
+* Football app is an app that shows the results of football European leagues matches.
 It also has two different kinds of widgets that can be displayed on andorid devices.

 ## Features
 * Alexandria has barcode scanning functionality.